From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 In the context of paid search advertising, you'll find keyword research mostly relates to search network campaigns on the Google Ads and Bing Ads platforms.
 After all, search marketing ads only show up based on what is searched on Google or Bing.

 For example, a person looking for a roofing company in Chicago might search "Chicago Roofer" on a search engine.
-As a paid ads manager, targeting that exact phrase wouldn't require in-depth keyword research.
+As a PPC account manager, targeting that exact phrase wouldn't require in-depth keyword research.

 However, what if that exact match keyword wasn't producing enough search volume and the roofing company needed to increase their advertising reach?
 The solution would require keyword research within that search engine advertising campaign.

-The next steps might involve the paid ads manager discussing with the roofing company what types of services they want to target more often and within what geographic areas.
+The next steps might involve the PPC team discussing with the roofing company what types of services they want to target more often and within what geographic areas.
 That PPC strategy might also require some broadening of the keyword match types.

 For instance, the PPC manager might discover high search volume for "Arlington Heights roofing companies" or even "Chicago roof repair."
 The first phrase is targeting a suburb just outside of Chicago, which might still be in the service area of the roofing company.
 The second phrase is targeting a slightly different service, which might result in a more lucrative roof replacement project if the repair work is extensive.